Jahidul2543/HomeWorkWeekDaysNov2018/README.md

   <li>2.
 One time action <br>
       Go to the terminal<br>
       git clone --single-branch -b branchName https://github.com/Jahidul2543/HomeWorkWeekDaysNov2018.git <br>
-      You should see the repo cloned in your machine
+      You should see the repo cloned in your machine <br>
+       To know your branch run bellow command, You should see your cloned branch name<br>
+    git branch

   </li>

   <li> 3.
 Go to intellij IDE create new project for homework inside this diractory </br>
           Work on the code once development is done for the day push the changes in the github by bellow commands